-Dissection of either the thoracic limb and thorax or the pelvic limb and abdomen and head and neck of the horse.
-Dissection and demonstration of the body cavities and certain superficial regions of other domestic animals.
+Dissections of the limbs, head and neck of the ruminant.
 Two hours of recitation and twelve hours of laboratory a week.
-Prerequisite: Anat.
-109.
+Prerequisite: Anatomy 109.

 135. Topographic Anatomy.
 1 semester hour.
 Second semester.

-Dissection and demonstration of regions of diagnostic and surgical importance of the domestic animals.
+Intense study of the genital groups of the ruminant and comparisons with other domestic animals.
+Dissections and demonstrations of regions of diagnostic and surgical importance of the domestic animals.
 Three hours of laboratory a week.
-Prerequisite: Third year standing in veterinary medicine.
+Prerequisite: Third-year standing in veterinary medicine.
 Staff.

 401. Special Anatomy.
 Credit to be arranged.
 Each semester and summer.
 The study of any part of the horse (as the digestive or reproductive system), ox, sheep, pig, dog, cat, or poultry.
 Prerequisite: Anat.
 109, 120, Physiol.
 131, or equivalent.
 Staff.
 Adapted to the work in which the student is specializing.

-Applied Anatomy.
+420. Applied Anatomy.
 1 semester hour.
 First semester.
-420.